cybozu-go/neco/docs/sabakan-state-setter.md

 Retirement
 ----------

-`sabakan-state-setter` retires machines by the following steps:
+`sabakan-state-setter` let retiring machines retire by the following steps:

 1. Delete disk encryption keys on the sbakan.
 2. Clear TPM devices on the machine by `neco tpm clear`.